hehsooC/2018SpringProject/README.md

 # 2018Spring: Web Programming Project
 ### Heh-Soo Choi

+## For In class Final

+I tried to store the users' names whenever a user comes into the Share component, and model.js will find the user name and return that name to the client side.
+But it didn't work well.
+So I commented it for sake of my other functions.

 ## Project: Fitness Tracker App

 ###### Please read the comments which are above each function if you have any confusion on the codes.